Travel guide

 Does the eSIM give me a phone number in Macau?

-Data-only eSIMs do not include a local number.
+Data eSIMs do not include a local number.
 For calls, you will use internet calls via WhatsApp or other apps with the plan's data.
-It is common to keep your Spanish number on the main SIM to receive bank SMS messages during the trip.
+It is common to keep your Spanish number on the main SIM to receive bank SMS during the trip.

 Conclusion

 Macau is a small but intense bite, and the worst thing you can do is arrive with a China eSIM that doesn't cover it.
-Confirm that your plan includes the territory, enjoy excellent coverage in Cotai and the peninsula, and browse without firewalls from minute one.
-With the eSIM for Macau installed before you leave, you'll only have to worry about where to start among casinos, temples, and egg tarts.
+Confirm that your plan includes the territory, enjoy excellent coverage in Cotai and the peninsula, and browse without firewalls from day one.
+With the Macau eSIM installed before you leave, you'll only have to worry about where to start among casinos, temples, and egg tarts.

 Marc González Sáez